-Whilst you are coming to one of our Day Opportunities Community Hubs, we will all need to work together to make sure everything is going as well as it can be for you.
+Whilst you are coming to our Replacement Care service, we will all need to work together to make sure everything is going as well as it can be for you.
 There will be reviews of your service and you will come along to these with your carers, your support workers, and your social worker.

 Norfolk County Council have teams inspecting the quality of services too.
-Day Opportunities Personal Assistant Services are inspected by the Care Quality Commission (CQC) and by the Norfolk County Council PAMMS service.
+Replacement Care services are inspected by the Care Quality Commission (CQC).